Highland Community College held commencement exercises awarding 382 certificates and degrees to... Read More

 Additional Points Award for the following: CNA (<6 month), CMA, College English, College or Intermediate Algebra.

-All application materials must be in the nursing office by April 1.
+All application materials must be in the nursing office in Atchison, Kansas by April 1.
 Applicants will be directed as to how to obtain a criminal background check and a drug screen in the acceptance letter.
 Nursing applicants must be 18 years old by graduation from the Practical Nursing Program and able to perform the physical and mental activities required of nurses.

 HCC Nursing Programs are approved by the Kansas State Board of Nursing (KSBN).